AmineDjeghri/awesome-os-setup/PPTI-SSH-SU.md

 In our case it will be : `ssh -J 3801757@ssh.ufr-info-p6.jussieu.fr 3801757@ppti-14-407-03.ufr-info-p6.jussieu.fr`

+### Port forwarding
+We can jupyter notebooks and tensorboards on the remote machine, and forward the output to our local machine.
+To do this, we just need to use the port forwading `ssh -L local_port:destination_server_ip:remote_port ssh_server_hostname`

+In our case, it will be

 ## Utiliser Jupyter notebook sur votre propre navigateur en ssh tunnel via les PCs de l'université (ppti)

 #### installer gitbash